puppetlabs/packaging/README.md

 packages that are only suitable for the OS/version of the build host.
 However, for rolling one's own debs and rpms or for use in environments without many OSes/versions, this may work just fine.
-To build an rpm using the packaging repo, do a `rake package:rpm`.
-To build a deb, use `rake package:deb`.
+To build an rpm using the packaging repo, do a `bundle exec rake package:rpm`.
+To build a deb, use `bundle exec rake package:deb`.

 ## `pl:` tasks
 `pl:` namespaced tasks rely on a slighly more complex toolchain for packaging